galaxyproject/training-material/topics/variant-analysis/tutorials/dip/tutorial.md

 >
 {: .hands_on}

->As we can see from [output (Click this link to see it)](https://usegalaxy.org/datasets/bbd44e69cb8906b51bb37b9032761321/display/?preview=True) there are 21 variants that are not annotated in dbSNP.
+As we can see from [output (Click this link to see it)](https://usegalaxy.org/datasets/bbd44e69cb8906b51bb37b9032761321/display/?preview=True) there are 21 variants that are not annotated in dbSNP.

->
-{: .question}
+> ### {% icon question %} Question

->### Which variants are found within POLRMT gene?
+> Which variants are found within POLRMT gene?
 >
 >To answer this type:
 >